 Kind thanks to Jerry Lu who is interning at Baidu at the moment in SF, for emailing me regarding adding this thesis.
 Appreciate the thought!

-I like presentations, so here is their pitch to founders.
+I like presentations, so I found their pitch to founders.
 I love their authenticity in wanting to serve founders.

 NextView Investment Thesis for fund 3